 Popcorn may seem like just a crunchy delicious snack to accompany a movie or TV night at home or to satisfy that nervous munchie urge, but when prepared correctly the health benefits of popcorn are impressive.

 First, I begin with organic popcorn kernels.
 Nothing else on the ingredient list, just organic popcorn.
 You can use either microwave popcorn or you can pop the kernels yourself.
-This is one of the quick and easy microwave popcorn products I use or when I have time, I like to pop whole kernels like these myself.
+I use quick and easy microwave popcorn when I’m in a hurry or when I have time, I like to pop the whole kernels myself.

 THE SIMPLE REAL FOOD INGREDIENTS

-After popping the corn, whether it’s in the microwave or in a popcorn appliance like this favorite of mine, divide the popped corn into bowls and top each with the topping of your choice.
+After popping the corn, whether it’s in the microwave or in a popcorn popping appliance, divide the popped corn into bowls and top each with the topping of your choice.
 Or, of course, it can be eaten plain.

 I love popcorn for a snack and eat it often in a variety of ways.
 Today, I chose shredded Asiago cheese for one bowl, for me, and for the other bowl, my husband’s, I chose a light dusting of savory organic season salt.